indykiss/DataStructures-Algos/Tips_&_patterns.md

 Remember, broadly for heaps: based on a tree and the root is either the largest or the smallest number.
 We bubble up, bubble down, elements, swapping as needed.

+# Max heap (make nums negative and use min heap)
+Python does not have built in support for max heap :((((

+Python, only has Min-Heap.
+Just as the name suggests, this is a Heap that instead of always returning the maximum item, it returns the minimum.
+Solution:
+    - Multiply all numbers going into the heap by -1, and then multiply them by -1 to restore them when they come out.

+    Make the numbers in the heap negative and un-negative when pull out minheap.

+    # Make all the nums negative.
+We want to do this *in place*, to keep the
+    # space complexity of this algorithm at O(1).
+    for i in range(len(nums)):
+        num[i] *= -1

+    # Heapify all the nums.
+    heapq.heapify(nums)

+    # Do things to our min heap (treating it like a max heap)
+    s1 = heapq.heappop(nums)
+    s2 = heapq.heappop(nums)
+    heapq.heappush(nums, s2 - s1)

+    # Convert the goal num back into positive
+    return -heapq.heappop(nums) if nums else 0

 # Converting data types
 str(integer)